truj/midica/README.md

 # Programming with Midica

 Midica has its own Music Programming Language: MidicaPL.
+But alternatively you can also code in [ALDA](https://github.com/alda-lang/alda/blob/master/doc/index.md) or [ABC](https://abcnotation.com/learn).

 You can find a MidicaPL tutorial here: